Welding Methods: 7 Production Advantages of Welding

 With welding, usually, no additional material is required, and no waste is generated like that associated with gluing and sewing.
 Welding machines are comparatively inexpensive to buy and operate.
 This reduces costs as compared to other joining methods.
 And for the end-user, welded seams mean reduced maintenance costs.

-For more information on welding techniques that are right for your application, download the Erez Ultimate Guide to Welding Coated Technical Textiles.
+For more information on the advantages of welding techniques that are right for your application, download the Erez Ultimate Guide to Welding Coated Technical Textiles.

 Share With Colleagues